 As summer approaches and the days get longer, the dangers of working outside during hot weather also increases.
 Knowing how to work safely in hot weather can help prevent heat stress injuries and heat stroke.
 According to the National Institute for Occupational Safety and Health (NIOSH), heat stroke is the most serious heat-related disorder and occurs when the body can no longer control its temperature.
 The body temperature can rise to 106 degrees Fahrenheit or higher within 10 to 15 minutes and heat stroke can cause death or permanent disability if emergency treatment is not provided.
 Other heat-related disorders include heat exhaustion, heat cramps and heat rash. (more…)

 As we celebrate our 100th year in business in 2015, we embark on another century of commitment to our policyholders.
 Our mission is to protect the livelihoods of our policyholders, and, as the saying goes, an ounce of prevention is worth a pound of cure.
 In keeping with that theme, we’ll celebrate our 100th year in business with 100 important tips to help identify, evaluate and prevent dangers that could result in financial loss or injury in a year-long “Safe with Society” blog series.

 A meat slicer can be used to slice meats and cheeses to required thickness and size.
 This tool has a sharp blade that rotates at high speeds, and it can cause serious injury.
-First, make sure that meat slicer operators are at least 18 years of age and understand how to operate the slicer.
-Follow these tips for safe operation of a meat slicer: (more…)
+First, make sure that meat slicer operators are at least 18 years of age.
+Most important, make sure everyone using the meat slicer understands how to properly operate it. (more…)